To serve Hong Kong by making it a safe place to live and work

 We aim to respond to complaints of fire hazards posing imminent danger to public safety or dangerous goods (except liquefied petroleum gas) by conducting investigation within 24 hours and the complainant will be advised of the outcome within 12 working days.
 Fire hazards not posing imminent danger will be investigated within 10 working days and the complainant will be advised of the outcome within 27 working days.note

 note the pledged response applies to complaints of fire hazards readily actionable by the department under the Fire Services Ordinance or the Dangerous Goods Ordinance.

-Continue to enhance live-fire and rescue training for frontline fire personnel..
+Continue to enhance live-fire and rescue training for frontline fire personnel.

-Monitor the construction of the new Fire Services Training School.
+Continue to monitor the progress of the construction of the new Fire Services Training School.

-Procure a fireboat to replace fireboat No.7 to enhance fire fighting and rescue capabilities in coastal waters.
+Monitor the procurement of a fireboat to replace fireboat No.7 to enhance fire fighting and rescue capabilities in coastal waters.

-Monitor the development and implementation of the Asset Management and Maintenance System to facilitate the planning, acquisition, inventory control, maintenance and disposal of assets.
+Commission of the Asset Management and Maintenance System to facilitate the planning, acquisition, inventory control, maintenance and disposal of assets.

 Continue to enhance fire protection measures for prescribed commercial premises with floor area exceeding 230 m2, specified commercial buildings, composite buildings and domestic buildings.

-Continue to fine-tune the proposals for amending the subsidiary legislation under the Dangerous Goods Ordinance (Cap.295) to enhance the control of dangerous goods.
+Continue to fine-tune the proposals for amending the remaining subsidiary legislation under the Dangerous Goods Ordinance (Cap.295) to enhance the control of dangerous goods.

 Continue to review the legislative provisions regarding the registration scheme for FSI contractors.